Title: The Consequences of Contradiction, Or: We Won't Say 'We Told you So'

 "Did you see his face?
 It was priceless, Harry."
 The blond exclaimed, punctuating with a few jabs of his fork; a rare sloppy grin plastered on his face.

 "I must've missed it."
 He said wistfully, but knew that it was impossible to hide the sparkle of laughter in his eyes.

 His eyes had always been especially telling to people who knew him well.
 He knew this about himself.

 "We can do it again, then.
 At your party.
-I'm telling you, when Ron caught sight of our hands together he nearly fainted!"
+I'm telling you, when Ron caught sight of our hands he nearly fainted!"
 He paused for a second in his re-telling, giving Harry a curious look.
 "You were in front of me, though…how could you have not seen?
-He fell into Finnegan's lap and nearly knocked over half the table's lagers."
+He fell into Finnegan's lap and nearly knocked over half the lagers on the table."